Nashville (film): Home media

 Paramount Home Video released Nashville on VHS and DVD in 2000.
-In 2016, The Criterion Collection released a Blu-ray edition of the film featuring a new scan and supplemental features, including an archival commentary with Altman as well as archival interviews, and a new documentary piece.
+In 2013, The Criterion Collection released a Blu-ray edition of the film featuring a new scan and supplemental features, including an archival commentary with Altman as well as archival interviews, and a new documentary piece.

+Accolades

-AccoladesNashville received numerous awards and nominations from various critical organizations, including a total of 11 Golden Globe nominations, which, as of 2022, are the most ever received by one film.
+Nashville received numerous awards and nominations from various critical organizations, including a total of 11 Golden Globe nominations, which, as of 2025, are the most ever received by one film.
 It received four nominations in a single acting category; this was and remains unprecedented for major film award shows.

 It won a BAFTA Film Award for Best Sound Track.
 Altman won for best director from: Cartagena Film Festival; Kansas City Film Critics Circle Awards; National Board of Review; National Society of Film Critics Awards; and the New York Film Critics Circle Awards.
-Lily Tomlin was awarded the New York Film Critics Circle Award for Best Supporting Actress.
-It became the first, and one of the eight (as of 2023) films to win Best Picture from three out of four major U.S. film critics' groups (LA, NBR, NY, NSFC) along with All the President's Men, Terms of Endearment, Goodfellas, Pulp Fiction, The Hurt Locker, Drive My Car, and TÁR.
+Lily Tomlin was awarded the New York Film Critics Circle for Best Supporting Actress.
+It became the first, and one of the eight (as of 2025) films to win Best Picture from three out of four major U.S. film critics' groups (LA, NBR, NY, NSFC) along with All the President's Men, Terms of Endearment, Goodfellas, Pulp Fiction, The Hurt Locker, Drive My Car, and TÁR.

 Legacy

 Plans were discussed for a sequel set 12 years later and titled Nashville 12, and most of the original players agreed to appear.
 In the script for the sequel, Lily Tomlin's character, Linnea, is running for political office; and Barnett now managing Connie White and obsessed with a Barbara Jean impersonator.

 Contemporarily, Nashville is regarded in critical circles as Altman's magnum opus, as well as one of the greatest films of all time.
 In 1992, Nashville was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 In 2007, the movie was ranked No. 59 on AFI's 100 Years...
 100 Movies - 10th Anniversary Edition list; it did not appear on the original 1998 list.
 The song "I'm Easy" was named the 81st Best Song of All Time by the American Film Institute (AFI).
 In 2013, Entertainment Weekly ranked it the ninth-greatest film in history.
 Nashville ranked 14th in BBC's 2015 list of the 100 greatest American films.
+The February 2020 issue of New York Magazine lists Nashville as among "The Best Movies That Lost Best Picture at the Oscars."